pllee/vlug/README.md

 vlug
 ====

-Simple performance and other utilities that can help with JavaScript development.
+Performance and other utilities that can help with JavaScript development.

 Vlug.Interceptor
 =